g0dm0de1337/flipperfiles/BadUSB/WifiHack/ReadMe.md

 # Wifi passwort auf einem externen USB stick portieren

 > HackWiFiwithUSB-Q.txt
-- (without edit, but make a new USB stick with letter "Q" and folders: WiFiHack/passwort/ with T)
+- without edit, but make a new USB stick with letter "Q" and folders: WiFiHack/passwort/ with T
->
+> Wifi2USB_FlipperZer0.txt (dont work without edit)
+- edit the longer line, and replace the "Q:/WiFiHack/password" (and delete all stars) path with your desktop path.. this is how the passwords are stored on the desktop

 Bearbeite: